AdobeDocs/commerce-testing/src/pages/functional-testing-framework/credentials.md

 Hashicorp vault secures, stores, and tightly controls access to data in modern computing.
 It provides advanced data protection for your testing credentials.

-The MFTF works with both `vault enterprise` and `vault open source` that use `KV Version 2` secret engine.
+MFTF works with both `vault enterprise` and `vault open source` that use `KV Version 2` secret engine.

 ### Install vault CLI